ACrypt0trade/vault/README.md

 # Custom Vault for Hyperliquid — Submission Package

 A headless ERC-4626 Vault deployed on HyperEVM testnet (chain 998), denominated in USDC, with three custom business rules.
-This README targets the Hyperliquid dev team reviewing the contract for inclusion in the HyperCore vault registry.
-It is paired with `COVER-LETTER.md` and shipped inside `custom-vault-submission.zip`.

 ## Overview